MB3hel/ADuCM360-ArduinoLike/README.md

 NOTE: Included files have "ArduinoEhternet/" in front of the file name used for the arduino (without the quotes).

-NOTE: I plan to add SD card support very soon.
+NOTE: I plan to add SD card support soon.